Louis3797/express-ts-auth-service/README.md

 The RefreshToken entity represents a refresh token used to obtain a new access token.
 It has the following fields:

-- token: A unique identifier for the refresh token.
+- id: A unique identifier for the refresh token.
+- token: The token itself.
 - user: The user associated with the refresh token.
 - userId: The ID of the user associated with the refresh token.
+- createdAt: The date of creation.

 #### ResetToken

 The ResetToken entity represents a reset token used to reset a user's password.
 It has the following fields:

-- token: A unique identifier for the reset token.
+- id: A unique identifier for the refresh token.
+- token: The token itself.
 - expiresAt: The expiration time of the reset token.
 - user: The user associated with the reset token.
 - userId: The ID of the user associated with the reset token.
+- createdAt: The date of creation.

 #### EmailVerificationToken

 The EmailVerificationToken entity represents a token used to verify a user's email address.
 It has the following fields:

-- token: A unique identifier for the email verification token.
+- id: A unique identifier for the refresh token.
+- token: The token itself.
 - expiresAt: The expiration time of the email verification token.
 - user: The user associated with the email verification token.
 - userId: The ID of the user associated with the email verification token.
+- createdAt: The date of creation.

 <!-- Refresh Token Rotation -->